folio-org/mod-orders/README.md

 Note: the PO Line update might lead to Order's workflow status update (see [MODORDERS-218](https://issues.folio.org/browse/MODORDERS-218) for more details)

 Upon receiving a request to delete a PO Line, it does the following:
+* Validate if PO is not restricted by acquisitions units or a user is a member of assigned units; then
-* Retrieve PO line by the `id` of the PO and delete them; then
+* Retrieve PO line by the `id`; then
-* Validate that PO id of the PO Line corresponds to order id in the path; then
+* Validate that PO `id` of the PO Line corresponds to order id in the path; then
 * Delete PO Line and its sub-objects

 ### Receiving logic